abazad/MusicBot/README.md

 This bot lets users select songs from Google Play Music to play on the bot host machine

 ## Installation:
-- Works with Python 3+
+- Works only with Python 3+
 - Should be completely platform independent, as long as all dependencies are available
   - tested on Raspbian, Ubuntu, Windows
 - You'll need to provide in the secrets.json: